 How's that for finding the negative?
 Now, on a better day, here's what I can say about the exact same story:

-I was lucky enough to have a partner who believed in me enough to do that
+I was lucky enough to have a partner who believed in me that much

 We all need a foot in the door somewhere, and what matters is what we do with it after

-That bank job I hated so much (the one across the street from the newspaper's office that I used to stare at longingly) gave me an in to the best job I ever had ... it just took a few years to get there
+That bank job I hated so much (the one across the street from the newspaper's office that I used to stare at longingly) gave me the knowledge I’d eventually need to get the best job I ever had ... it just took a few years to get there

 As you can see, my twisty-turny path was, in many ways, exactly the path I had to go on to get the opportunity that changed my entire life.
 It's what had to happen.
 There's no shortcutting the process.